 Another thing that gets funky with templates is renaming child layouts.
 Just like with deleting them, if you rename them, PowerPoint doesn’t necessarily know which layout is which.

-Note: To see how to rename a child layout in PowerPoint, watch our video series how to create custom slide layouts for a PowerPoint template from scratch.
+Note: To see how to rename a child layout in PowerPoint, watch our how to video here.

 Funky issues with disappearing slide numbers

 This is a common issue that can stump even the most experienced PowerPoint user.
-There are a few key finnicky things to know when dealing with slide numbers.
-You can learn all about it in this article on fixing your PowerPoint slide numbers.
+There are a few key finnicky things to know when dealing with slide numbers that you can learn about here.